Lesson Ideas and Activities

 In the outdoor environment construction play can take on a much larger scale.

-Building caves and dens from boxes and material allows children to explore shape and space.
+Building caves and dens from boxes and material allows children to explore 3D Shape Activities.

 Cardboard boxes could be taken apart to explore 3D models and pupils can see how they have been constructed using 2D shapes.